m10x/Gw2ChatCodeBuddy/README.md

 ## Guide:
 1. Start Gw2ChatCodeBuddy.exe
 2. Choose LI from 1-250
-3. Choose how often to spam from 1-10times
-4. Choose time between each  spam from 0.3-1 second
-5. Choose in how many seconds to start from 1-10 seconds
-6. Click into Guild Wars 2
+3. Click into Guild Wars 2
+4. Press F1 to post LI to chat
+5. Press Q to quit programm
-7. ...
+6. ...
-8. Profit?
+7. Profit?

 Notes:
 1. make sure you choose enough seconds to click inside of gw2